CyrilleB79/NVDA-Dev-Test-Toolbox/readme.md

 You may want to open the file containing this code to understand the context of the traceback or the logged message.
 Just press C to open this file.

-For this feature to work, you need to have configured your favorite editor's command.
+For this feature to work, you need to have configured your [favorite editor's command](#settingsOpenCommand) in the add-on's settings.
-If you are not running NVDA from source, the location of NVDA source code also should have been configured.
+If you are not running NVDA from source, the [location of NVDA source code](#settingsNvdaSourcePath) should also have been configured.

-For more details regarding the configuration, please see the paragraph NVDA Debug & Test Tools configuration.
+<a id="oldLogsBackup"></a>
+## Backup of old logs

+NVDA already provides a backup of the log of the previous session of NVDA; the file is called `nvda-old.log`.
+Sometimes however you may want to access older logs, e.g. because you have had to restart NVDA again before looking at `nvda-old.log`.
+This add-on allows you to configure if you want to backup old logs and how many of them; this is done in the [add-on's settings](#settingsLogsBackup).

+A log manager dialog allows to view the backed up logs.
+It can be opened going to NVDA menu -> Tools -> Logs manager In this dialog, you can see the list of all the backup logs, open or delete them.
+To be able to open a log, you should first have configured the [Command to open a file in your favorite editor](#settingsOpenCommand).

 ## Python console extension

+<a id="pythonConsoleOpenCodeFile"></a>
 ### `openCodeFile` function

 In the console, you can call the following function to view the source code that defines the variable `myVar`:
 `openCodeFile(myVar)`

-For this feature to work, you need to have configured your favorite editor's command.
+For this feature to work, you need to have configured your [favorite editor's command](#settingsOpenCommand) in the add-on's settings.
-If you are not running NVDA from source, the location of NVDA source code also should have been configured.
+If you are not running NVDA from source, the [location of NVDA source code](#settingsNvdaSourcePath) should also have been configured.
-For more details regarding the configuration, please see the paragraph NVDA Debug & Test Tools configuration.

 The `openCodeFile` functions can be called on objects defined in NVDA's code or on objects defined by add-ons.
 It cannot be called on objects whose source code is not available such as python builtins.